rust-lang/rustc-dev-guide/src/backend/debugging.md

 This section is about debugging compiler bugs in code generation (e.g. why the compiler generated some piece of code or crashed in LLVM).
- LLVM is a big project on its own that probably needs to have its own debugging document (not that I could find one).
-But here are some tips that are important in a rustc context:
+LLVM is a big project that probably needs to have its own debugging document, but following are some tips that are important in a rustc context.

 ### Minimize the example